rmarx/blog/content/about/index.md

 ---
-title: Robin Marx's Blog - About Me
+title: About Me
-layout: layouts/base.njk
+layout: layouts/skeleton.njk
 ---

 # About Robin